Skip to content

 Example) Run a container image published in Docker Hub

-The following sample executes a Singularity container using caffe2 container image published in Docker Hub. python sample.py is executed in the container started by singularity run command.
+The following sample executes a Singularity container using TensorFlow container image published in Docker Hub. python3 sample.py is executed in the container started by singularity run command.
 The container image is downloaded at the first startup and cached in home area.
 The second and subsequent times startup is faster by using cached data.

 [username@es1 ~]$ qrsh -g grpname -l rt_F=1 -l h_rt=1:00:00